EncodetheWeb/en-three-sixty/README.md

 Demo links coming soon.

 ## TODO
-In process of adding a loader.
+In process of adding a loader as well as making a WordPress Plugin.

 ## Credits